IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Click on `Pods` tab.

 1. Wait until the `Status` column displays _Running_ and `Readiness` column displays _Ready_.
+It may take 1-2 minutes.
 These indicate that the application within the container is running and is ready to handle traffic.

     ![Dev Running](extras/images/pod-status.png)